Xempea Minguel: Personal life

-Morais's brother Antonio was a pioneering figure in the khell tiatr tradition, a form of Konkani street theater.
-Antonio was credited as one of three key individuals who helped bring zomnivhele khells (street plays) to the professional stage, drawing inspiration from the established Konkani tiatr format.
-Tiburcio, the elder brother of Morais, started his professional life as a toddy tapper before shifting to a new occupation as a seafarer.
-Morais and Antonio shared a close fraternal bond, as demonstrated by Morais exclusively participating in his brother's fells or khells.
-Antonio, the playwright, ensured that whenever Morais appeared in his theatrical productions, it was promoted under Morais's name.
+Morais's brother Antonio was a known figure in the khell tiatr tradition, a form of Konkani street theater.
+Antonio was credited as one of three key individuals who helped bring zomnivhele khells (street plays) to the professional stage, drawing inspiration from the Konkani tiatr format.
+Tiburcio, the elder brother of Morais, started his professional career as a toddy tapper before taking up a job of a seafarer.
+Morais and Antonio shared a close bond, as Morais exclusively participated in his brother's fells or khells.
+Antonio as the playwright, ensured that whenever Morais appeared in his theatrical productions, it was promoted under Morais's name.

-Morais was married to Lourdes (later known as Lurdinha) Pereira, a homemaker from the Sanguem region.
-Together they had three children - two sons, Joaquim (born 1959) and Inácio (born 1958), as well as a daughter named Crucifina (boen 1962).
+Morais was married to Lourdes (later known as Lurdinha) Pereira, a homemaker from Sanguem.
+Together they had three children - two sons, Joaquim (born 1959) and Inácio (born 1958), as well as a daughter named Crucifina (born 1962).
 Morais' extended family, including his nephews, were also actively involved in the Konkani theater scene.
 Playwright R. Moraes and former playwright and theatre actor Teles Moraes, along with trumpeter Seby Moraes, are nephews of Morais through his brothers Tiburcio and Antonio, respectively.
 Although Morais was born in Assolda, he listed Paroda, Quepem as his birthplace on his children's birth certificates.
 He died at his residence in Pulvaddo, Benaulim on 24 March 1990.